Skip to main content

 Practitioners advising on or transferring shares in a private company or units in a unit trust should be alert to potential duty consequences.

-Practitioners know that, subject to limited exceptions and strict criteria, duty (stamp duty) is charged on the transfer of real property.
-In addition, if a company or unit trust holds an interest in land with a market value of $1 million or more, the transfer of shares in the company or units in the trust, may also be a dutiable transaction.
+The transfer of shares in a company or unit trust which holds an interest in land with a market value of $1 million or more may be a dutiable transaction.
 This duty is known as ‘landholder duty’.

 In general terms, landholder duty can be charged where: